-Implementation: It takes some work, but it is possible for an agency to develop a standardized protocol for dealing with a critical incident.
-Such protocols not only help to standardize incident investigation, but can also be designed to reduce second injury, secondary trauma, and secondary danger.
-Incident protocols can be developed by individual law enforcement agencies or encompass multiple jurisdictions.
+Implementation: It takes some work but it is possible for an agency to develop a standardized protocol for dealing with critical incidents.
+The protocol can define "critical incident" and "officer-involved" to best fit departmental standards.
+It can also specify when the protocol should be engaged.
+Critical incident protocols not only help to standardize incident investigation, but can also be designed to reduce second injury, secondary trauma, and secondary danger.
+Incident protocols can be developed by and applicable to individual law enforcement agencies or they can be developed by and applicable to multiple jurisdictions.
 To implement this element of the Initiative, it takes someone to introduce the concept, secure administrative support, develop the protocol and have it approved, then put it into effect.
+Agencies with an officer-involved incident protocol have used a committee of officers and other professionals to develop it.
+Such committees have included officers, investigators, supervisors, administrators, district attorneys, peer support team members, and police psychologists.

-The Initiative encourages: (10) agencies to create appropriately structured, properly trained, and clinically supervised peer support teams.
+(10) The Initiative encourages: law enforcement agencies to create appropriately structured, properly trained, and clinically supervised peer support teams.

-Implementation: The efficacy of police peer support teams is well understood by police psychologists.
+Implementation: The efficacy of police peer support teams is well understood by police psychologists and many police administrators.
 To be most effective, police peer support teams must be formally established in policy and function under departmental written guidelines.
 Peer support team members should be trained by qualified personnel and receive ongoing training and clinical supervision.
-Clinical supervision provides a "ladder of escalation" and "support for the supporters" (see Chapter 5, "Police Peer Support Teams" in Reflections of a Police Psychologist for more information).
-Several states have enacted legislation which provides members of police (and some other) peer support teams with a degree of statutory confidentiality.
+Clinical supervision provides a "ladder of escalation" and "support for the supporters."
+Several states have enacted legislation which provides members of police (and other) peer support teams with a degree of statutory confidentiality.

-The Initiative encourages: (11) agencies to provide easy and confidential access to counseling and specialized police psychological support services.
+(11) The Initiative encourages: law enforcement agencies to provide easy and confidential access to counseling and specialized police psychological support services.